Fort-la-Latte: The keep

 The entrance to the keep reveals the presence of a third drawbridge, now replaced by a staircase.
 The emblem of the Goyon-Matignon family, a siren, crowns the passage.
 The entrance to the keep was protected by a portcullis and a defensive entrapment perhaps best described as a kind of 'mousetrap'.
 In the keep there is an exhibition on the restoration works of the castle and the roof is supported by a cross vault of ogives dating from 1340.

 The menhir of La Latte

-On the path leading to the castle stands the menhir of La Latte ('Doigt de Gargantua' According to legend, at a time when humans and Korrigans lived amongst each other, they were terrorised by giants.
-Human and Korrigan joined forces and the humans baited the giants in to falling into a trap where they were destroted by the Korrigans.
+On the path leading to the castle stands the menhir of La Latte ('Doigt de Gargantua' According to legend, at a time when humans and Korrigans lived among each other, they were terrorised by giants.
+Human and Korrigan joined forces and the humans baited the giants in to falling into a trap where they were destroyed by the Korrigans.
 Gargantua was one such giant who was struck down on Cape Fréhel.
 Consequently, the islets that are found in the sea are believed to be pieces of his body and the menhir his raised his finger protruding from the ground at Fort La Latte.
 Other features are variously described as being the hooves and cane of Gargantua.